giacomomellone/UniMoRover/README.md

 * ISE Design Suite 14.7, FPGA programming using VHDL

 A .zip is providen in case the folders didn't contains all the files.

+The pdf *UniMoRover.pdf* and the slides *UniMoRover_slides.pptx* are made available (in italian) to examine in depth the project.